aditya-adiraju/aditya-adiraju/README.md

 I study **Computer Science and Mathematics** at **The University of British Columbia**!

-I enjoy cryptography and love CTFs.
-I'm also a fan of automating project pipelines with the cloud.
-I love working on cool hardware projets from time to time

 🎓 Studying Computer Science & Mathematics at The University of British Columbia.

 ☠️ Organizing DEF CON CTF with the [Benevolent Bureau of Birds](https://bbbirds.org/)